-Do you or someone you know suffer with ‘lady problems’ from time to time?
+Do you or someone you know suffer from ‘lady problems’ from time to time?
 Ever wonder what causes this to happen, and what you can do to stop it?
 Read below to find out more!

-Many women all over the world are affected by poor vaginal health of some form; symptoms include soreness, abnormal vaginal discharge, itching, pain during intercourse and bleeding between periods.
-The health of our vagina depends on several factors, mainly to do with having a healthy balance of the hormones oestrogen and progesterone and good quality within the connective tissues.
+Many women all over the world are affected by poor vaginal health of some form; symptoms include soreness, abnormal vaginal discharge, itching, pain during intercourse, and bleeding between periods.
+The health of our vagina depends on several factors, mainly to do with having a healthy balance of the hormones estrogen and progesterone and good quality within the connective tissues.
 The vagina is made up of an epithelial barrier containing mucus proteins that provides a lubricated barrier, and the mucus facilitates the vagina’s clearing process and prevents bacteria from sticking to the vaginal wall.

 A healthy vaginal microbiome is mainly composed of Lactobacillus strains, including L. acidophilus, L. gasseri, L. rhamnosus, and L. plantarum with some Bifidobacterium species.
 These strains produce lactic acid, essential for maintaining the vaginal pH which should be within the 3.5-4.5 range.
 This level of acidity prevents opportunistic bacteria from multiplying.
 Lactobacillus strains contain and exert an anti-inflammatory and antimicrobial effect naturally, this keeps foreign bacteria out.
-An imbalance of these bacteria strains can lead to infections, as well as inflammation because of the drop in lactic acid produce which means the reduction in the antimicrobial effect.
+An imbalance of these bacteria strains can lead to infections, as well as inflammation because of the drop in lactic acid production which means the reduction in the antimicrobial effect.

-Factors that impact the vaginal microbiome include gut dysbiosis, consuming a high sugar diet, exposure to synthetic chemicals, toiletries, and fragrances that upset vaginal pH and bacteria, changes in the vaginal pH as a result of exposure to semen, obesity, reduced immune function (caused by stress), and medications (contraceptive pill, hormone replacement therapy, steroids,and antibiotics).
-Pathogenic infections in the gut, for example E.Coli and Candida can directly affect the bacterial composition of the vagina because they can translocate to the vagina and multiply.
+Factors that impact the vaginal microbiome include gut dysbiosis, consuming a high sugar diet, exposure to synthetic chemicals, toiletries, and fragrances that upset vaginal pH and bacteria, changes in the vaginal pH as a result of exposure to semen, obesity, reduced immune function (caused by stress), and medications (contraceptive pill, hormone replacement therapy, steroids, and antibiotics).
+Pathogenic infections in the gut, for example, E.Coli and Candida can directly affect the bacterial composition of the vagina because they can translocate to the vagina and multiply.

-Some women develop bacterial vaginosis at some point in their lifetime; it is caused by proliferation of pathogenic bacteria Gardnerella vaginalis and Mycoplasma hominis which are known to reduce the local colonies of beneficial bacteria, and so reduce the acidity as well as the antimicrobial property and mucus production.
-The symptoms of bacterial vaginosis include itching, soreness, irritation and grey-coloured discharge.
+Some women develop bacterial vaginosis at some point in their lifetime; it is caused by the proliferation of pathogenic bacteria Gardnerella vaginalis and Mycoplasma hominis which are known to reduce the local colonies of beneficial bacteria, and so reduce the acidity as well as the antimicrobial property and mucus production.
+The symptoms of bacterial vaginosis include itching, soreness, irritation, and grey-coloured discharge.
 If left untreated, bacterial vaginosis can lead to urinary tract infections.